seasid3/pands-project/README.md

 # *Analysis of the Iris database: Overview*

-Following a successful csv import, the following analysis plan, utilising python capabilities, is formulated:
+Following a successful csv import, the following analysis plan, utilising python capabilities, is formed:

 - Analysis 1: Summary statistics
 Summary statistics (the mean, median, standard deviation, minimum and maximum etc) for each attribute (feature) within the database.